BlockchainCommons/Pseudonymity-Guide/README.md

     - [Create Your New Identity](./pseudonymous-identity.md#create-your-new-identity)
     - [Operate Your New Identity](./pseudonymous-identity.md#operate-your-new-identity)

-## Status - Early Draft
+## Status - Edited

-**Pseudonymity Guide** is currently an early draft.
-It should not be used for production tasks until it has had further testing and auditing.
-Feedback welcomed.
+**Pseudonymity Guide** has been edited but should not be used for production tasks until it has had further testing and auditing.

 ### Roadmap